lerna/lerna/README.md

 More specifically, this command will:

-1. Publish each module in `packages` that has been updated since the last version to npm with the [dist-tag](https://docs.npmjs.com/cli/dist-tag) `lerna-temp`.
 1. Run the equivalent of `lerna updated` to determine which packages need to be published.
 2. If necessary, increment the `version` key in `lerna.json`.
 3. Update the `package.json` of all updated packages to their new versions.
 4. Update all dependencies of the updated packages with the new versions, specified with a [caret (^)](https://docs.npmjs.com/files/package.json#dependencies).
 5. Create a new git commit and tag for the new version.
 6. Publish updated packages to npm.
-2. Once all packages have been published, remove the `lerna-temp` tags and add the tags to `latest`.

-> A temporary dist-tag is used at the start to prevent the case where only some of the packages are published; this can cause issues for users installing a package that only has some updated packages.

 > Lerna won't publish packages which are marked as private (`"private": true` in the `package.json`).